 So the rest of us enjoyed the marvelous sights of Biscuit Basin, while Rowan and Connie attended to a different feature of nature.
 A little while later they returned, and quickly drank in the hot springs before we left.
 But before we could climb back into my car, Connie turned toward me with a glint in her eye.

 “Hey Tippy,” she growled, “Wanna see something?
 I hurt my leg while trying to find a place to go.”
 Then she rolled up her pant leg.
 Up, up, up, it rolled, until finally it was near the pantyline.
 I felt uneasy gazing upon this much of her inner thigh.
-Especially with my brother and wife standing right next to me.

 Her exposed flesh revealed a long gash, incurred while trying to climb over a log that had a sharp, protruding branch.
 It looked nasty.
 In more ways than one.
 I shuddered.
 And I also felt the guilt-pang that Connie, the fucking coffee drinker, intended me to feel.